Inedo/inedo-docs/Content/proget/installation/migrating-to-proget/proget-jfrog-artifactory-feed-migration.md

 ### Step 1: Create a New Feed

 To begin, we'll create a new feed that we will import our existing packages to.
-Start by navigating to "Feeds" and slecting "New Feed".
+Start by navigating to "Feeds" and selecting "New Feed".

 ![Create New Feed](/resources/docs/proget-feeds-createnewfeed.png){height="" width="50%"}